Security Modes

 The security mode badge

-Section titled “The security mode badge”The badge appears in the top-right corner of the header on every page.
+Section titled “The security mode badge”The badge is there to make the configured security posture visible at a glance.
 It shows the current mode name and a color indicator:

 | Badge | Meaning |